Bypassing the Commodity Box

 The “commodity box” means that clients treat your services as a “commodity” – a “standard” service that can be sourced at the lowest price.
 Even when clients have a more sophisticated understanding of the nature of design services, price is usually a component in the decision.

 When you’re in the Commodity Box, it feels like like there is nowhere to move, except to cut price.
-Unless you can figure out how to add value to your offer – something the clients wants at an emotional level – you’re stuck in there.
+Unless you can figure out how to add value to your offer – something clients want at an emotional level – you’re stuck in there.
 Don’t buy into that.

 Great course and well presented.
 Very interactive, which was great – learnt heaps.
 Thank you.